samuelpcarter/samuelpcarter.github.io/README.md

-# Portfolio and Demos

-This site includes a simple portfolio, a Bitcoin price viewer, and placeholder pages for future content.

-Footers now display the current year automatically using a small JavaScript helper in `docs/year.js`.

-Open `docs/index.html` to explore the navigation links.
-The original Bitcoin chart is now available at `docs/bitcoin.html`.
+# Prompt Store

+A simple static site showcasing purchasable AI prompts.
+Each prompt includes an example output to preview what it can do.
+All prompts are priced at $2.

+Open `docs/index.html` to view the catalog.
+The page uses a small script in `docs/prompts.js` to toggle example outputs and `docs/year.js` to automatically update the footer year.